kratsg/optimization/README.md

 #### Output

-The summary subcommand will create an output json file containing a list of dictionaries, one for each signal DID used in optimization.
+The summary subcommand will create an output json file containing a list of dictionaries, one for each signal used in optimization.
 It will contain the following variables in each dictionary:

 Variable | Type | Description
 ---------|------|------------